tylerwade124/type-this/README.md

 One of the standout features of TypeThis is the ability to select a topic for the quote, and the application will generate a random quote based on that topic from an API.
 This feature makes practicing typing more fun and engaging, as users can choose topics that interest them and see how quickly and accurately they can type quotes related to those topics.

 TypeThis is built using cutting-edge web technologies, including React and JavaScript.
 The user interface is clean and intuitive, making it easy for users to navigate and use the application.
+The overall theme of the website is tech oriented and has some fun animations displaying that.

 Overall, TypeThis is a powerful tool for anyone looking to improve their typing skills.
 Whether you're a student, a professional, or just someone who wants to type faster and more accurately, TypeThis has everything you need to achieve your goals.
 Try it out today and see how it can help you become a better typist!